JuliaMolSim/Molly.jl/docs/src/docs.md

 All your interaction types need to return the same units of force and energy or the simulation will not run.
 By default these are `kJ * mol^-1 * nm^-1` for force and `kJ * mol^-1` for energy, but this can be changed using the `force_unit` and `energy_unit` arguments to [`Simulation`](@ref).
+If you need to strip units for downstream analysis, use the `ustrip` function.

 ## Forces